JimKaracostas/chess-tac-toe/README.md

-Here is a comprehensive `README.md` file tailored for your Chess-Tac-Toe project.
-It includes project description, features, rules, and setup instructions.

-***

 # Chess-Tac-Toe ♟️

 **Chess-Tac-Toe** is a strategic web-based game that combines the winning objective of Tic-Tac-Toe with the movement mechanics of Chess.
 It is built entirely in a single HTML file using vanilla JavaScript and CSS.